chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

     weight = 220
 +++

 The following Chef Automate HA Architecture diagram shows the Chef Automate HA components that work on the **Leader-Follower** strategy.
-This architecture includes the cluster of the _Chef Automate_, _Chef Server_, _Postgres_, and _Elasticsearch_.
+This architecture includes the cluster of the _Chef Automate_, _Chef Server_, _Postgres_, and _OpenSearch_.

 ![High Availability Architecture](/images/automate/ha_architecture.png)